 PLEASE RESPOND TO THIS, I MUST COMPLETE A PEER REVIEW ON THE BELOW.
 Thanks

 Please demonstrate critical thinking abilities.
-No fewer than 100 words for post.
+No fewer than 250 words for post.
+Do not summarize the post and/or course concept(s), but perhaps comment on concepts directly applicable to your workplace.

 For this response, should outside sources be used to support the content within the postings, proper in-text citations and correctly formatted references should be prepared consistent with the APA (6th edition).
 The list of references should be physically positioned at the end of the postings.